martinky/qt-interactive-coding/README.md

 ## Integration

-The library is one C++ source file and a couple of headers.
-You can either build it as a shared or static library using `qicruntime.pro`, or copy the code directly into your Qt project and include `qicruntime.pri`.
+The library consists of one C++ source file and a couple of headers.
+You can either build it as a shared or static library using `qicruntime.pro`, or copy the [code](src/qicruntime/) directly into your Qt project and include `qicruntime.pri`.

 ## Usage